wgpierce/wgpierce.github.io/chemistry.md

 permalink: /chemistry/
 ---

-This seems to be some sort of place to write things..hmm

 Here's a a sampling of some chemistry projects I did senior year of high school

 The Chemical Chameleon